 Medical conditions you must declare to the DVLA include any problems that affect your eyesight, such as age-related macular degeneration (AMD), cataracts, glaucoma and diabetic retinopathy.
 These common conditions cause reduced visual acuity, night blindness, distorted and blurred vision that will negatively impact your driving.
 See the government site for a full list of eye conditions you must declare.

-Please note: if you drive without meeting the standards of vision for driving you could be prosecuted.
+Please note: If you drive without meeting the standards of vision for driving, you may face prosecution.

 You can check yourself by reading a number plate from 20 metres away or by going for an eye test.

-Generally, it is recommended to have your eyes tested every two years and more occasionally if advised by your optometrist.
-Your optometrist will be able to tell you if you have an adequate field of vision and test your eyesight on a Snellen chart.
-This is made up of capital letters in rows, descending in size and used to measure how sharp your vision is.
+Generally, you should have your eyes tested every two years and more occasionally if advised by your optometrist.
+Your optometrist will be able to tell you if you have an adequate field of vision and test your acuity on a Snellen chart.
+A Snellen chart is made up of capital letters in rows, descending in size and is used to measure how sharp your vision is.

 What should I do if I feel my vision is getting worse for driving?

-If you feel your vision is getting worse, you should visit your optician and get an eye test as soon as possible, which will tell you if you need to be given a new prescription, referred to an eye specialist or if you have a severe eye condition which should be declared to the DVLA.
+If you feel your vision is getting worse, you should visit your optician and get an eye test as soon as possible.
+Your optician will tell you if a new prescription is required or refer you to an eye specialist if you have a severe eye condition, which you need to declare to the DVLA.